KayleeWilliams/Quake-Alert/README.md

 # Quake Alert

 ## Description
-Quake Alert is an app for iOS that provides real-time information on recent earthquakes.
-The app features a list and map view of earthquakes, allowing users to view location, magnitude, and other details.
-In addition, users can customize their experience by selecting different map types and filtering earthquakes by magnitude.
+Quake Alert is a real-time earthquake monitoring app for iOS created using Swift and Swift UI to display information about earthquakes such as  magnitude, location and more.
+The app allows for users to customise their experience by being able to filter results by magnitude and changing the map's style.

 ## Features
 - Filter earthquakes by magnitude